Seasonal Affective Disorder: Using Light Therapy

 Test Your Knowledge

-Professional counseling, medicine, or a combination of the two may still be needed even if you have light therapy.
+Professional counseling, medicine, or a combination of the two may still be needed even if I have light therapy.

-Most light therapy is prescribed at 10,000 lux for about 30 minutes to 2 hours in the early morning.
+Most light therapy is prescribed at 10,000 lux to be used in the early morning.
 Studies vary as to whether light therapy at other times of the day is less effective.
 But some people with SAD (perhaps those who wake up normally in the early morning) should do their light therapy for 1 to 2 hours in the evening, ending 1 hour before bedtime.
+Your doctor can help you decide which light exposure schedule will work best for you.

 Light therapy is usually started in the fall and continued through spring.